Oil falls as high inventories outweigh likely OPEC cuts

 GRAPHIC: U.S. crude oil output & storage levels - tmsnrt.rs/2PvIZ3l

-Reporting by Christopher Johnson in London and Henning Gloystein in Singapore; Editing by Edmund Blair and Dale Hudson
+Reporting by Christopher Johnson in London and Henning Gloystein in Singapore; Editing by Dale Hudson and Louise Heavens